delthan/downthon_AB/README.md

 downthon_AB is also my very first coding project, ever.
 I am starting on my journey of learning to code and this is the project I picked as my starter.
 I had the idea many years ago, and it seemed like a good, simple choice.

 Given that, please have appropriate expectations for how usable or stable this is for anything other than just casual or curious usage.
+My primary goals in publishing this project are a) to have a public repository where I can point people to give me feedback and b) to learn about publishing projects on GitHub.

 ## What's with the name?